shayanabdulkarimkhan/book-recommendation-system/README.md

 2. Books: https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset?select=Books.csv
 3. Users: https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset?select=Users.csv

-This dataset contains data on more than 200,000 users with demographic information and collected from the reputable Book-Crossing community.
-It has also been cleaned to a certain extent which gives us leverage to focus more on the modelling part.
-This dataset contains features that are readilly available and will not make it extremely difficult for the company to expand the dataset.
+This dataset contains data on more than 200,000 users with demographic information collected from the reputable Book-Crossing community.
+It has also been cleaned to a certain extent which gives us leverage to focus more on the modeling part.
+This dataset contains features that are readily available and will not make it extremely difficult for the company to expand the dataset.

 ## Data Cleaning and EDA

 The normal data cleaning was done for missing values and outliers in conjunction with Exploratory Data Analysis.
 There were almost 40,000 records with no rating which were used to evaluate the recommendation system.
-27,000 records had rataings available therefore they were used for training, validation and testing purposes.
+27,000 records had ratings available therefore they were used for training, validation, and testing purposes.

 A few important things that were discovered and formed the basis of filtering for data are listed below.